sees9730/CUTE-CubeSat-Proxy-Pixel-Pipeline/Paper/draft.md

 - Proxy Pixels are pixels that exhibit similar behavior throughout multiple pictures.

-First, we find Proxy Pixel Matches by looking at the Dark Frames.
-Since the Dark Frames are meant to characterize and expose the general background noise of the CCD's pixels, we can use the Proxy Pixel Matches to predict the overall noise value that a pixel might have in a Science Frame.
+- Spectral Pixels are pixels that are spatially located in the center diagonal of Science Frames (where the spectral signal falls).

+First, we find Proxy Pixel Matches for every Spectral Pixel with a non-Specral Pixel in Dark Frames.
+These non-Specral Pixels have values in the Science frames that are not superimposed with any spectral signal, so we consider this the pure noise of the Science Frame.
+A Spectral Pixel will have its non-Spectral Proxy Pixel's Science Frame value subtracted out from it.
+This effectively subtracts out the background noise (the thought process being, if those pixels had similar noise levels in Dark Frames, they must also have similar noise levels in Science Frames).
 As a side note, some of the pixels are taken out of the equation due to the fact that they always show the same value (we call these "Hot Pixels").
 Furthermore, since the downlinking capabilities of the CUTE CubeSat are quite limited, we are often forced to downlink ~95% of an image instead of the full image.
 Regardless, we create "Background Frames" by utilizing the Proxy Pixel Matches to subtract the Background Frames from the Science Frames.

 Once the background-corrected Science Frames (Final Frames) are created, there is still the issue of hot and non-downlinked pixels.
 To account for these empty pixels, we implement an infilling technique that takes into account the general (based on a "Median Frame") and the local (from the patterns in the Final Frames themselves) expected pixel value.

-The last step in the pipeline is to eliminate all of the cosmic rays that might have infiltrated the image as well as smooth the imperfections generated by the pipeline.
+The last step in the pipeline is to eliminate all of the cosmic rays that might have infiltrated the image, as well as smooth the imperfections generated by the pipeline.
 This is done with the Python package lacosmic.

 ![Flowchart of the pipeline's structure. \label{fig:Flowchart}](../Images/Flowchart.png)